 However, utilization of large gene panels and whole exome sequencing in clinical practice is challenging since these technologies yield hundreds to thousands of variants in each patient.
 Clinical interpretation is a process where our team of geneticists and clinicians are classifying patient’s variants, evaluating their correlations to specific clinical phenotypes and formulating an in-depth report that characterises the observations and underlying scientific evidence.

-Samuel is the Head of R&D and Operations at Blueprint Genetics.
-Samuel is an expert in genome analysis technologies and has wide experience in bioinformatics and cancer genomics research.
-Samuel received his PhD from the University of Helsinki and did his post-doctoral research in Stanford University where he developed high-throughput sequencing technologies, such as the Oligonucleotide-Selective Sequencing (OS-Seq™).
-He is an Adjunct Professor in Genetics (University of Helsinki), an author of several high-impact publications and an inventor in patents of DNA sequencing methods.
-Samuel is a co-founder of Blueprint Genetics.
+Samuel is the Executive Director of Strategy at Blueprint Genetics as well as a co-founder of the company.
+He is an expert in genome analysis technologies and has extensive experience in bioinformatics and cancer genomics research.
+Samuel received his PhD from the University of Helsinki and completed his postdoctoral research at Stanford University.
+At Stanford, he developed high-throughput sequencing technologies such as Oligonucleotide-Selective Sequencing (OS-Seq™).
+He is an adjunct professor in genetics at the University of Helsinki, an author of several high-impact publications, and an inventor and patent holder of DNA sequencing methods.

-Eveliina is the Head of Clinical interpretation and Clinical geneticist at Blueprint Genetics.
-She obtained her Ph.D on genetics of multiple epiphyseal dysplasia and osteoarthritis in 2005 followed by post-doctoral studies concentrated on genetics of multiple sclerosis, population genetics and Mendelian disease-gene mapping at the Broad Institute, MA, USA and National Public Health Institute, Helsinki, Finland.
-Eveliina has also worked as a geneticist in Finnish Genome Center in Helsinki with genome-wide and custom SNP chip projects doing project planning, management, genotyping and data analysis.
-She has Specialist training in Clinical genetics: both clinical (Dept of Clinical Genetics and Prenatal diagnostic unit, Helsinki University Central Hospital) and laboratory experience (HUSLAB, Laboratory of genetics).
+Eveliina Salminen led the clinical interpretation team at Blueprint Genetics until 2019.
+She obtained her PhD on genetics of multiple epiphyseal dysplasia and osteoarthritis in 2005, followed by postdoctoral studies concentrated in genetics of multiple sclerosis, population genetics, and Mendelian disease-gene mapping at the Broad Institute, MA, USA and National Public Health Institute, Helsinki, Finland.
+Eveliina has also worked as a geneticist in the Finnish Genome Center in Helsinki with genome-wide and custom SNP chip projects doing project planning, management, genotyping, and data analysis.
+She has Specialist training in clinical genetics: both clinical (Dept of Clinical Genetics and Prenatal diagnostic unit, Helsinki University Central Hospital) and laboratory experience (HUSLAB, Laboratory of genetics).